 Then I thought, hey, I could make sweet tea popsicles and they would be so refreshing.
-And they were!
+And they are!

 I added a tablespoon or so of evaporated milk to see if they would come out better, but it just wasn't quite right, although that tea-sugar-milk mixture was excellent cooled and over ice (I waste nothing).